 However, Canada’s single-payer system doesn’t cover all forms of health care.
 Many Canadians receive private insurance through their jobs to help cover the costs of dental care, vision care, and prescription drugs.
 All in all, the government pays for about 70% of Canadians’ health care costs, according to The New York Times.
 The total cost of the system is similar to Britain’s — about 10% of GDP.

 To keep costs down, Canada puts hospitals on strict budgets and limits the number of specialists who can receive training.
-Both these rules can result in long wait times for care – even longer than in the U.K. A 2017 report from Health Quality Ontario on the province’s health care system says that emergency room patients wait an average of 1.5 hours to see a doctor and over 15 hours to be admitted to the hospital.
-It’s also common for them to wait weeks or months for non-emergency surgery.
+Both these rules can result in long wait times for care.
+A 2019 report from Health Quality Ontario on the province’s health care system says that emergency room patients wait an average of 9.7 hours to be admitted to the hospital.
+Also, 30% of patients said they had to wait either somewhat too long or much too long for an appointment with their primary care doctor.

 In most European countries, everyone is required to buy health insurance, but that insurance can come from either government-sponsored or private companies.
 Here are a few examples of how the balance between public and private insurance works in different countries: